 To exfoliate your lips with tissue paper or paper towels, follow these steps:

 - Wet the tissue paper or paper towel and place them on your lips like a mask.
 Ensure that it covers your entire lips.

 - Apply gentle pressure on top and wait around 3 minutes.
 This allows your lips to absorb moisture.

 - Gently peel off the paper tissue or paper towel.
 This will gently pull the dead skin from your lips, moist, fresh skin underneath.

 Apply some lip balm or Vaseline to hold in the moisture.

 As this is a gentle method, you can do this twice daily.
 If you find tiny pieces of paper crumbs on your lips after using this method, it means you need to get better quality tissue or paper towel.

 Exfoliate Your Lips With a Spoolie

 You can use a spoolie to exfoliate your lips.
 A spoolie is designed to be used on eyelashes and brows so the bristles are usually stiffer and more spaced out.
-You wouldn’t use it like a toothbrush for exfoliating because a spoolie is designed to be used in a “up and down” motion and not “side to side”.
+You wouldn’t use it as a toothbrush for exfoliating because a spoolie is designed to be used in an “up and down” motion and not “side to side”.

-As this bristles on a spoolie are quite stiff compared to a toothbrush, it does a good job or exfoliating dead skin cells.
+As the bristles on a spoolie are quite stiff compared to a toothbrush, it does a good job of exfoliating dead skin cells.
 Do this once every two days for lasting results.